9 things you quickly discover while competing in muddy conditions - Horse & Hound

 What happened to sunny days of competing, picnic et al?
-Everyone has been suffering with the miserable weather recently and none more so than those trying to compete their beloved horses in less than favourable conditions.
+Some have been suffering with the miserable weather recently and none more so than those trying to compete their beloved horses in less than favourable conditions.
 Here’s just a few problems we face while battling the elements on the competition circuit…

 1. Brown mud + white breeches = disaster zone.
 You have considered taking out shares in Vanish.